sw360cab/daggerverse/doc/README.md

 * Dagger Modules (packaged Dagger function, call from Dagger CLI or from other Dagger Functions)
   * called from Github repos

+> Dagger is a container orchestrator and runtime.
+Functions are executed as containers, and can call the Dagger Api to orchestrate more containers

 ## Calling Function from Module using CLI

     dagger -m github.com/shykes/daggerverse/hello@v0.1.2 call hello